Introduction

 Socrates: tests

-Socrates: consider how much of a hassle it has been to upgrade Linux to go from 32-bit time_ts to 64-bit time_ts
+Socrates: consider how much of a hassle it has been to upgrade Linux to go from 32-bit time_t

 Socrates: and now you want to change things as fundamental as the width of a pointer